 Millennials are looking for evidence of cultural fit and purposeful work.
 When writing job descriptions tailored to hiring millennials, highlight anything that’s special within the position and your company, and how it can contribute to overall career goals.
 Be sure to describe how someone in this position would make a difference in the future of the company, and in the company’s overall mission.
 Name your opportunities for professional development within the company – both hard and soft skills.

 Once you’ve earned that initial click, how can you entice millennials to keep reading and, ultimately, apply for your job?
 In addition to our tips for writing job descriptions, try these tactics to particularly engage the millennial generation.

-Avoid buzzwords: Millennials are aware when they are being pandered to.
+Millennials are aware when they are being pandered to with “fun” job descriptions.
 Buzzwords like “black belt” or “unicorn” don’t do much to describe actual job functions, and are insulting to both your job-seeker and your work.
 Even words like “creative,” “organizational,” “effective,” and “extensive experience” top the list of LinkedIn’s overused buzzwords.
-Use specific word choice that actually describe the personality traits and qualifications that you are looking to bring into your company.
+Forgo the creative job ads, use specific word choice that actually describe the personality traits and qualifications that you are looking to bring into your company.

 Wistia clearly lays out the job requirements, but also spends ample time highlighting soft skills that are important to millennials, like communication and collaboration.

 Help Scout does more than just list job requirements.
 Their conversational tone expresses a desire to connect to the applicant.
 They’ve also avoided buzzwords and are clear about what kind of person succeeds in this role.